pulibrary/imagecat-rails/README.md

 This project uses [asdf](https://asdf-vm.com/) (see .tool-versions for the current ruby version)

+`bundle install` will install the dependencies for this project.

 ## How to start application locally

-To run this application locally, we run the command to create a new rails application with the name `imagecat-rails`.

-We then run `bundle install` and `bundle update` if necessary to install our dependencies for this project.

-Using the rails framework for this project, to start the application we will run the `bin/rails server` command, then in a browser connect to [localhost:3000](http://localhost:3000/) to test for a successful connection.
+Run the `bin/rails server` command, then in a browser connect to [localhost:3000](http://localhost:3000/)